esr360/One-Nexus/README.md

 ## UI Elements

 We see websites as being made up of visual "elements".
 The styling of these elements plays as large part in creating the look and feel of your website.
-One Nexus comes with a load of pre-made common elements to help structure the UI of your project.
+One Nexus comes with a generous amount of pre-made common elements to help structure the UI of your project.

 Each main element has its own Sass partial which contains all variations of the element (where applicable).
 Any given element can be found in the **elements** folder: